Kosice peace marathon

 15.00

-Presentation of guests and favorites of the marathon, media accreditation
+Press Conference with guests and elite runners of the Košice marathon, Media accreditation

 Hotel DoubleTree by Hilton, Košice